A Wasserstein perspective of Vanilla GANs: Vanilla GANs with network discriminator

-\end{corollary} This corollary shows that Vanilla GANs with a Hölder regular discriminator class are theoretically advantageous.
-Since $\alpha$ can be chosen arbitrarily close to one, this reveals why a Lipschitz regularization as implemented for Wasserstein GANs also improves the Vanilla GAN.
-An empirical confirmation can be found in \cite{zhou2019}.
+\end{corollary} From \Cref{approx_res_hoelder} we know that the set $\mathcal W'\cap \mathcal{H}^{\alpha}(\Gamma)$ of ReLU networks of finite width and depth is nonempty.
+In practice, this corresponds to a discriminator network with a controlled Hölder constant.
+On a bounded domain, any Lipschitz function is a Hölder function. \Cref{alles_eingesetzt} shows that Vanilla GANs with a Hölder regular discriminator class are theoretically advantageous.
+The Hölder parameter $\alpha$ can be chosen arbitrarily close to one.
+On the one hand this reveals why a Lipschitz regularization as implemented for Wasserstein GANs also improves the Vanilla GAN.
+An empirical confirmation can be found in \cite{zhou2019} and \Cref{sec:simulation}.
+On the other hand the corollary then requires more neurons in the discriminator than in the generator class which coincides with common practice.